More about Candida

 • Candida antibody panel (IgG, IgM, IgA) ( is a blood test);

 • Intestinal permeability testing for leaky gut syndrome (a blood test); and

 These tests help health care practitioners detect candida overgrowth, measure your resistance levels and determine your digestive efficiency and the presence of leaky gut.
 Food allergy screening (including IgG), which exposes delayed or hidden food responses, gluten sensitivity screening, and immune profiles further refine the therapeutic program.

-How Can Candida Be Controlled and Removed?
+How Can Candida Be Controlled?

 Candida is very “tricky”, to say the least.
 One has to be trickier.
 It creates imbalances in the intestinal and vaginal flora.
 The more the imbalance, the more the symptoms (as indicated above).